emmawalshdev/kaytea_art/README.md

 #### Product Admin Page
 * The Product Admin page is accessible to superusers only and is accessible through the 'Account' icon dropdown on the navbar.
 * The page contains a form, from which a new product can be added to the store.
-* As well as the product title, description, media, size, SKU and price, the user can select which category the product will live in.
+* As well as the product title, description, media, size, SKU, and price, the user can select which category the product will live in.
 Furthermore, an image can be selected which will be displayed on the front-end.
 If an image is not added, a default picture will be shown.

 #### Pet Commissions Page
 * The Pet Commissions page contains service information and a customer contact form.
-* The user can submit a commision request, stating their preferences for media type, canvas size and the number of pets per commission.
+* The user can submit a commission request, stating their preferences for media type, canvas size and the number of pets per commission.

 #### Contact Page
-* The Contact page contains an enquiry form, taking the user's name, email address and message as required fields.
+* The Contact page contains an inquiry form, taking the user's name, email address, and message as required fields.

 #### Bag Page
 * The Bag Page displays each product (plus the quantity), which the user has 'added to bag'.
-* The user is able to update the quantities or entirely remove products from their basket.
+* The user can update the quantities or entirely remove products from their basket.
-* A bag summary shows the subtotal, delivery cost and the order grand total.
+* A bag summary shows the subtotal, delivery cost, and the order grand total.
 If a shopper does not currently qualify for free shipping, a message is displayed.
 This communicates the total extra cost required to avail of free delivery.
 * A 'Secure Checkout' button leads the shopper to the checkout page.
 A 'Continue Shopping' link allows the shopper to navigate back to the store.
-* Progress steps at the top of the bag show the user where they stand on the chekout process.
+* Progress steps at the top of the bag show the user where they stand on the checkout process.

   ![Bag](https://i.ibb.co/LzGCwBk/bag.jpg)